 - A similar study published in the British Food Journal noted a significant decline in the nutrient density of vegetables grown in the 1930s vs those grown in the 1980s.
 For the 20 vegetables studied, the average calcium content dropped 19%, iron 22 %, and potassium 14%.

 - In this NY Times article, foraging expert Jo Robinson explains that wild plants contain many times more phytonutrients than modern varieties.
-Wild dandelions for example have seven times more nutrients than spinach.
+Wild dandelions, for example, have seven times more nutrients than spinach.
 Purple potatoes from Peru have 28 times more beneficial anthocyanins than Russet Potatoes.
 Select native apples, which are no bigger than the size of a cherry, have 100-fold more phytonutrients than the common Golden Delicious.
 He also explains how modern varieties came to be so nutrient impotent.
 Hint: blame your monkey-brain-driven sweet tooth.

 - In 2006 the United Nations identified / classified a new type of micronutrient-driven malnutrition.
 From the report:

-“…[A]nd further, billions of people suffer from micronutrient deficiencies (so-called ‘hidden hunger’) especially of iron, vitamin A, iodine and zinc.
+“…[A]nd further, billions of people suffer from micronutrient deficiencies (so-called ‘hidden hunger’) especially of iron, vitamin A, iodine, and zinc.
 Under-nutrition is the main threat to health and well-being not only in middle- and low-income countries but also globally…”

 - All of which leads to this: the Journal of the American Medical Association (JAMA) published this 2002 warning stating that people can’t get enough vitamins from diet alone, and that supplementation in all adults is recommended, if not outright necessary.

-For a supplement to work, it has to be digestible and absorbable; that means those little cinder-block multi’s are useless (unless you’re using them as slingshot ammo).
+For a supplement to work, it has to be digestible and absorbable; that means those little cinder-block multi’s are useless… unless you’re using them as slingshot ammo.
 And to be truly effective, a supplement needs to be dosed to YOU.
-A one-size-fits-all prescription fits exactly no ONE in particular.
+A one-size-fits-all supplement prescription fits exactly no ONE in particular.